-Sterling Manhattan challenges Columbia's closed-circuit start-up outside FCC's new regulations guests on a fee basis.
+Sterling Manhattan challenges Columbia's closed-circuit start-up outside FCC's new regulations

 A dispute has erupted between a New York cable-television system and a firm currently providing pay-cable service to five of the city's hotels.
 The New York cable wants the same federal regulations applied to the hotel system as have been applied to CATV.